N11MENSAH/Rock-paper-scissors-game/README.md

 # Rock-Paper-Scissors Game

-A simple, interactive Rock-Paper-Scissors game created using HTML, CSS, and JavaScript.
+A simple, interactive Rock-Paper-Scissors game created using HTML.
 Play against the computer and see who wins!

 ## Features
 - Clean and responsive design.